-- The harassment can be targeted through social media, website creation, live chat rooms, forums, email - anywhere that allows public contributions online.
+The online harassment can be targeted through social media, website creation, live chat rooms, forums, email - anywhere that allows public contributions online.
 It means that the harassing person may use innocent agents to carry out the harassment on the victim, by, for example, allowing people to post harassing comments on a web page or on a Tweeter or Facebook feed.

 It is extremely difficult to quantify how the harassment affects a victim of online harassment as opposed to how it affects a victim of offline harassment.
 Online harassment never goes away and often escalates because if it is on the internet, it is there 24 hours a day, 7 days a week, which means the distress to the victim is ongoing in the deepest sense of the word.